 $649.00 Plus Shipping

-(Shipping is $20.00 in the USA and $40.00 for all other countries)
+(Shipping – $20.00 in the USA & $40.00 for all other countries)

 INCLUDING THE GOD HELMET HARDWARE AND SOFTWARE

-In the USA, you can order by calling 24/7 (Toll-Free)
+In the USA and Canada, you can order by calling 24/7 (Toll-Free)

 Read the Terms and Conditions before you call.

-Foreword by Dr. Michael A. Persinger.
+Review article by Dr. Michael Persinger:

-THE GOD HELMET trademark serial number of 85799845.
+THE GOD HELMET is a trademark (serial number of 90072427).